+Putting aside these astonishing errors, Congress's work and this Court's precedents yield three clear principles that firmly resolve this case.
+First, tribal sovereign authority excludes the operation of other sovereigns' criminal laws unless and until Congress ordains otherwise.
 Second, while Congress has extended a good deal of federal criminal law to tribal lands, in Oklahoma it has authorized the State to prosecute crimes by or against Native Americans within tribal boundaries only if it satisfies certain requirements.
 Under Public Law 280, the State must remove state-law barriers to jurisdiction and obtain tribal consent.
 Third, because Oklahoma has done neither of these things, it lacks the authority it seeks to try crimes against tribal members within a tribal reservation.
 Until today, all this settled law was well appreciated by this Court, the Executive Branch, and even Oklahoma.

-Consider first our own precedents and those of other courts.
+Consider . . . our own precedents and those of other courts.
 In 1946 in Williams v.
 United States, this Court recognized that, while States "may have jurisdiction over offenses committed on th[e] reservation between persons who are not Indians, the laws and courts of the United States, rather than those of [the States], have jurisdiction over offenses committed there ... by one who is not an Indian against one who is an Indian."
-327 U.S. 711, 714, 66 S.Ct.
-778, 90 L.Ed.
-962 (footnote omitted).
 In Williams v.
 Lee, issued in 1959, this Court was clear again: "[I]f the crime was by or against an Indian, tribal jurisdiction or that expressly conferred on other courts by Congress has remained exclusive."
-358 U.S. at 220, 79 S.Ct.
-269. As early as 1926, this Court made the same point while speaking directly to Oklahoma.
-Ramsey, 271 U.S. at 469-470, 46 S.Ct.
-559. It is a point our cases have continued to make in recent years.
-It is a point a host \2519 of other courts-including state courts issuing decisions contrary to their own interests-have acknowledged too.
+As early as 1926, this Court made the same point while speaking directly to Oklahoma.
+Ramsey, 271 U.S. at 469-470.
+It is a point our cases have continued to make in recent years.
+It is a point a host of other courts-including state courts issuing decisions contrary to their own interests-have acknowledged too.